All articles

 Drug expiration dates are worked out through a process called stability testing.
 Pharmaceutical companies expose drugs to lots of different factors including temperature, light and humidity to see how they affect the quality of the medicine.
 This gives manufacturers an idea of how a drug might break down with time.
 The actual shelf life is never fully tested, so it could be longer than the expiry date.
 That said, you should never take medication past its expiration date to avoid possible adverse effects.

 To ensure Viagra remains safe for use, you should store it in the packaging it came in.
-Keep your Viagra tablets at room temperature, away from direct sunlight and excess moisture (so don’t keep it in the bathroom).
+Keep your Viagra tablets at room temperature in a cool, dark place, away from direct sunlight and excess moisture or humidity (so don’t keep it in the bathroom).
+Always follow storage instructions on the packaging.

 If the expiration date on your Viagra has passed, we advise you don’t use it.
 The drug may have started breaking down, which could reduce its strength.
 This means it might be less effective or work for a shorter period of time compared to unexpired medication.
 Taking an expired medication could also cause adverse effects.